Cairi-S/Welcome-Foolish-Mortals/README.md

 - [JSHint.com](https://jshint.com/)

-The most common path through the website would be index.html > game.html via clicking the 'Enter' link on the homepage.
-Some users may wish for additional information which can be accessed by clicking the Question mark icon in the navbar.
+The most common path through the website would be index.html > game.html via clicking the 'Enter' link on the Home page.
+Some users may wish for additional information which can be accessed by clicking the question mark icon in the navbar.

 TESTING PLAYER AND DEVELOPER GOALS FROM UX SECTION